Ik301/Blog/src/posts/be just another human soul.md

 Does a poet not lament their hands, an artist, their tongue?

-But what is the ineffable to the stanza, what can't be immortalized by the canvas?
+But what is ineffable to the stanza, what can't be immortalized by the canvas?

 Neither the poet nor the artist understand,